elopezechaniz/test-automation-bootcamp-2016/README.md

 1. The first three weeks will be used for intensive self learning.
 Each topic will have reading and practices parts.
 Tutors will be available to answer technical questions on a given chat room.

-2. The next week will be used to develop an application following a life process.
+2. The next week will be used to develop a base test application following a life process.

 3. One boot camp chat will be created for feedback and technical assistance: